Warning

 indefinite sentence

-Read a random definition: costs to abide event
+Read a random definition: time unity

 A quick definition of indefinite sentence: